Earth to Echo: Plot

-Three childhood friends, Alex, Tuck, and Munch, live in a small Nevada neighborhood that will soon be demolished for a highway construction project.
-The day before they're set to move, each of their phones start displaying mysterious patterns, which Munch discovers lead to coordinates in the nearby desert.
+Three childhood friends, Alex Nichols, Tucker "Tuck" Simms, and Reginald "Munch" Barrett, live in the small Nevada neighborhood of Mulberry Woods that will soon be demolished for a highway construction project.
+The day before they're set to move, their phones all start displaying mysterious patterns, which Munch discovers lead to coordinates in the nearby desert.
 They decide to spend their last night together biking to the coordinates to investigate, recording their experience on their smartphones and video cameras.

 The three arrive at the coordinates and follow the map to a dusty, rusted object under an electrical tower.
 They take the object with them as they follow another map to a nearby barn, where the object telekinetically repairs itself using various objects around the barn.
 The boys discover the object contains a cybernetic alien that can answer yes or no questions.
-The alien reveals that it is from another planet and has accidentally crash landed on Earth after being shot down and is seriously injured as a result.
+The alien reveals it's from another planet and has crash landed on Earth after being shot down, seriously injured as a result.
 The group follows another map to a pawn shop, where the object further repairs itself.
 With its eyes damaged, it uses Alex's phone camera to see.
 As they leave the pawn shop, they decide to name the alien Echo.

-They follow another map to the house of Emma, a classmate of the boys, who discovers Echo and joins their group.
+They follow another map to the house of Emma Hastings, a classmate of the boys, who discovers Echo and joins their group.
 They follow another map to an arcade, where Alex is caught by a security guard.
-Emma goes back to rescue him while Echo and Munch cause a distraction.
+Emma goes back to rescue him while Echo causes a distraction.
 After rescuing Alex, the four stop at a restaurant, keeping Echo hidden in a backpack, but a construction worker steals the backpack and loads it into a truck.
-Munch jumps into the back of the truck as it pulls away, leaving the rest of the group behind.
-To catch up to them, Alex and Emma help Tuck steal his brother's car, which they drive to the construction site Munch and Echo are being held at.
+Munch jumps into the back of the truck as it pulls away, leaving the others behind.
+To catch up to them, Alex and Emma help Tuck steal his brother's car, which they drive to the construction site where Munch and Echo are being held.